Raccourcis

 You can hail or schedule an Uber from anywhere in Nice.
 Uber works at the airport and in the main cities of the Riviera.
 It may be difficult to hail a ride from more remote areas though, unless you are lucky and catch a driver dropping someone off.

+Nice’s taxi service has a truly terrible reputation.
 It is worth noting that the official taxi service’s fares are not fixed and may vary according to traffic.
 For example, it’s routine to pay more than double what the official taxi operator predicts the cost to be.
-The official taxis also charge supplements for a range of different ‘extras’, such as Sundays and bank holidays, waiting, luggage, pets, having four people in the car, and even for bad weather.
+The official taxis also charge (mostly illegal) supplements for a range of different ‘extras’, such as Sundays and bank holidays, waiting, luggage, pets, having four people in the car, and even for bad weather.
+We strongly advise you to avoid taxis and use Uber or a rideshare app instead.

 Here is approximate pricing: